nexiality/documentation/commands/desktop/configureDesktopApplication.md

 ODBC core components"`).
 And under that data grid structure, there are more UI components.
 To support such nested component structure, one can nest the `"components"` under another `"components"` and so on.

-Jumping back to Notepad, let's see what we can add under `"components"`.
+Back to Notepad, let's see what we can add under `"components"`.

 #### `"components"`